 Political Science is the study of political systems, governments, and ideologies.
 The discipline considers the nuances of power and politics ("those who have power" and "how they attained it" through social, economic and/or political capital).
 Within political science there are several specialized areas: international relations, comparative politics, national politics, state and local politics.
 Lately, areas such as public opinion, political parties, legal studies, gender and racial politics have received the greatest attention.

-Psychology majors have the opportunity to pursue careers in a variety of fields.
 Several of our students have gone on to study medicine, others to become researchers in neuroscience.
 There are opportunities for careers in business and industrial organization as well as school counseling and of course in clinical psychology.
-The BA is most often used as a “stepping stone” for graduate work at either the masters or doctoral level that is more specifically geared to one particular career choice.
-At the BA level, students may find work in government agencies, such as in Child Welfare or in Non-governmental agencies.
+At the B.A. level, students may find work in government agencies, such as in Child Welfare or in Non-governmental agencies.